 This innovative program provides students with a diversified background that includes advanced coursework in the mixing and testing of rubber compounds for industry standards, the processing of rubber compounds into finished products that meet customer requirements, product and mold design, and materials selection and properties.
 Classes emphasize hands-on learning, using the same type of equipment that is currently used in industry.

 The rubber industry, working with the State of Michigan, generated more than $7,000,000 to create the National Elastomer Center, a building on campus with state-of-the-art laboratories and classrooms.
 Many companies actively support us by donating equipment and materials, making on-campus presentations and sponsoring field trips to their facilities.

-Students also serve a typically paid internship in industry for a minimum of ten weeks each, gaining valuable firsthand experience before graduation.
+Students also serve a paid internship in industry for a minimum of ten weeks each, gaining valuable firsthand experience before graduation.
 Some out-of-state companies even pay room and board in addition to salary to attract our interns.
-The internship helps students decide what type of position they would most enjoy after graduation.
+The experience helps the students decide what type of position they would most enjoy after graduation.